fabri1983/java2proto2grpc/README.md

 Credits belong to the creators of the mentioned projects.
-I just renamed some packages, fixed some bugs, add LoginService client and server examples and tests, extended and fixed api [protobuf-converter](https://github.com/BAData/protobuf-converter "protobuf-converter") with custom modifications to transform domain model objects to protobuf messages and viceversa, and more.
+I just renamed some packages, fixed some bugs, add LoginService client and server examples and tests, extended and fixed api [protobuf-converter](https://github.com/BAData/protobuf-converter "protobuf-converter") with custom modifications to transform domain model objects to protobuf messages and viceversa, added Service Discovery capability, and many more.

 Features: